Tuples Exercises#

 • Visualize these values using a bar graph.

-• Refer to the barplot section in Chapter-13: Visualization for implementation guidance.
+• Refer to the barplot section in Appendix: Visualization for implementation guidance.

 Sample Output Enter a number or type Q to quit.
 3